 Diabetes mellitus is an independent risk factor for stroke with a 2-fold increased risk in stroke for subjects diagnosed with DM.
-Stroke accounts for approximately 20% of deaths in individual with DM.
+Stroke accounts for approximately 20% of deaths in an individual with DM.
 Pre-diabetics are also at increased risk of stroke.

 Individuals with type 2 diabetes mellitus (T2DM) have stiffer arteries and decreased elasticity as compared with subjects having normal glucose level.
 Arterial stiffness together with systemic inflammation in subjects with DM leads to atherosclerosis which can further lead to stroke.

-Vascular endothelial function is critical for maintaining structural and functional integrity of the vessel walls as well as the vasomotor control.
+Vascular endothelial function is critical for maintaining the structural and functional integrity of the vessel walls as well as the vasomotor control.
 Nitric oxide (NO) mediates vasodilation, and its decreased availability can cause endothelial dysfunction and trigger a cascade of atherosclerosis due to which an individual can have a stroke.
 Individuals with DM are more prone to congestive heart failure due to hypertension, microvascular disease, lipid abnormalities like high cholesterol.
 All these factors are responsible for stroke.

-If DM in not controlled, then there is high risk for both ischemic as well as hemorrhagic strokes.
+If DM is not controlled, then there is a high risk for both ischemic as well as hemorrhagic strokes.
 There are specific clinical patterns of ischemic stroke in individuals with DM.
 For example, individuals with DM are more likely to have limb weakness and dysarthria which means difficult or unclear articulation of speech that is otherwise linguistically normal.